Your Privacy

 bash

-gcloud config set project <project-id>
+gc config set project <project-id>

 After that, authenticate your user account so the CLI can generate the credentials required for API access: